yegorsokolov/MT5/README.md

   environment (`python -m venv .venv`) before installing requirements.

-On Python 3.10 the `mt5linux==0.1.7` backend still depends on the legacy `packaging==21.2` release shipped with that build, so the constraint files pin that version when `python_version < "3.11"`.
-Newer interpreters should keep `packaging` at `23.2` or above to retain the `strip_trailing_zero` metadata parsing required by more recent mt5linux installers, and the constraints apply that minimum automatically.
+Both `mt5linux==0.1.7` (Python 3.10) and `mt5linux==0.1.9` (Python 3.11) vendor
+the same dependency set, including a hard pin on `packaging==21.2`.
+The constraint files therefore keep `packaging` at that version for non-Windows interpreters in the supported `3.10`–`3.11` range so pip satisfies the wheel metadata without a resolver conflict, while allowing `packaging==23.2` on Windows or Python 3.12+ where the mt5linux bridge is not installed.
+When upgrading mt5linux revisit `constraints.txt`, `constraints-mt5linux.txt` and `mt5linux-lock.txt` together to ensure the packaging pin continues to match the vendor requirements before raising the upper interpreter bound.

 The MT5 bridge currently ships wheels that are only validated against the NumPy 1.21 line on Linux for Python 3.10–3.11, so the requirements now accept